Preparing for Your Summer Road Trip

 - Windshield Wipers: Summer storms are not uncommon in certain parts of the country.
 Avoid getting caught in the rain by making sure that your car’s windshield wipers are in good condition and are working properly.
 Old windshield wipers tend to do more harm than good.
 Luckily, if you haven’t changed your windshield wipers in a while, you can purchase new ones relatively inexpensively at an auto parts shop or big box store.

 - Horn: When used correctly, car horns can be instrumental in preventing accidents.
 Make sure your car horn is working properly before setting out on your road trip.
 If there are any issues with your car horn, have a mechanic take a look at it before your trip.

 - Laws: Driving laws can vary from state to state.
 In some states, certain drivers are allowed to use a cellphone while driving whereas, in other states, they can only use a hands-free/Bluetooth device.
 Motorcyclists are not required to wear a helmet in all 50 states.
 Highway speed limits may vary depending on where you are.
 If you are taking a road trip out of state, make sure that you are aware of all applicable driving laws and that you always practice safe driving behavior.

 With the proper safety precautions, you can enjoy a safe, fun, and stress-free road trip this summer.
 Unfortunately, accidents do sometimes still happen.
-If you were involved in a car accident, contact the Virginia Beach motor vehicle accident attorneys at Breit Drescher Imprevento for a free consultation.
+If you were involved in a car accident, contact the Virginia Beach injury attorneys at Breit Drescher Imprevento for a free consultation.
 We can help you understand your legal rights and options.